matwilso/matwilso.github.io/_posts/robot-future.md

 as the world model framework does.

-I guess I think about learned simulators as simulators/environments and world models as brains.
+I guess I think about learned simulators as simulators/environments and the world models more as brains (or at least more in that direction).
-For a learned simulator, the agent action is just another part of the state.
+For a learned simulator, the agent action is just another part of the state that it uses to predict the future.
 For a brain, the action is something it chooses.
+This seems like an important distinction.
+Choosing actions requires intent about some state of the world you would like to achieve.
+Also, brains have an easier task for taking actions since they can rely on heuristics.
+When a brain catches a baseball, it can do this by keeping the baseball at a certain angle of its vision, while a simulator has to compute the dynamics.
-Perhaps we can develop some unified approach to action and perception (e.g., [APD](https://danijar.com/project/apd/)), as [might](https://en.wikipedia.org/wiki/Free_energy_principle) [exist](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/whatever-next-predictive-brains-situated-agents-and-the-future-of-cognitive-science/33542C736E17E3D1D44E8D03BE5F4CD9) [in](https://www.amazon.com/Surfing-Uncertainty-Prediction-Action-Embodied/dp/0190217014) human brains.
+On a semi-related note, the work on a unified framework to action and perception(e.g., [APD](https://danijar.com/project/apd/)), as [might](https://en.wikipedia.org/wiki/Free_energy_principle) [exist](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/whatever-next-predictive-brains-situated-agents-and-the-future-of-cognitive-science/33542C736E17E3D1D44E8D03BE5F4CD9) [in](https://www.amazon.com/Surfing-Uncertainty-Prediction-Action-Embodied/dp/0190217014) human brains, is seeming more interesting to me.

 <!--
 World models can provide temporal abstractions and you can narrow down into certain niches that are easier to predict.